DilipRenkila/Oceans11/README.md

-#Simple Open stack Monitoring Tool
+#Openstack Monitoring Tool

-A Simple Openstack ecosystem monitoring tool which gives you basic understanding of the various services running through a dashboard
+An Openstack ecosystem monitoring tool which gives you basic understanding of the various services running through a dashboard

 ##Introduction

-The tool facilitates the monitoring of various Openstack services deployed on the nodes in the Openstack environment.
-This tool can monitor the status of the OpenStack services, It also provides and simple intuitive web based drilled down GUI to restart services, measure historical data on uptime Accessibility of services and detects periodicity of failures through a RESTful interface.
+This tool facilitates the monitoring of various Openstack services deployed on the nodes in an Openstack environment.
+This tool can monitor the status of the OpenStack services and it can also provide a simple dashboard.

 ##Requirements